CHTC/chtc-website-source/_events/2024-01-11-throughput-computing-2024.md

 ---
-short_title: Registration is Open for Throughput Computing 2024
+short_title: You are Invited to Attend Throughput Computing 2024
-title: Registration is Open for Throughput Computing 2024
+title: Join Us at Throughput Computing 2024, July 8 - 12

 layout: events
 published: true